bertolo1988/flight-scrapper-scheduler/README.md

 If you have  it installed in the default directory, just type `$npm run mongo-win/mac/linux` whether you use windows or mac.

-To run the scheduler-demo simply type `$ npm start` or `$ npm run debug` to get some output in the console.
+To run the scheduler-demo simply type `$ npm start` or `$ npm run debug` to get even more output in the console.

+If you dont want to have visual feedback in the console you can use `$ npm run silent`.

 ## Tip